Nothing Personal (1995 film)

-Nothing Personal is a 1995 Irish-British drama film; it was directed by Thaddeus O'Sullivan with screenwriter Daniel Mornin.
+Nothing Personal is a 1995 Irish-British drama film written by Daniel Mornin and directed by Thaddeus O'Sullivan.

-Ian Hart won the Volpi Cup for best supporting actor at the 52nd Venice International Film Festival.
+For his performance Ian Hart won the Volpi Cup for best supporting actor at the 52nd Venice International Film Festival.

 Plot

 In 1975 Belfast, the Troubles are in full effect.
 A Protestant bar is bombed by Catholics and several people are killed.
 Hours later, Protestant fighters Kenny and Ginger retaliate by killing a Catholic, starting a full-scale riot.
 Meanwhile, Liam, a Catholic single father, attempts to help the victims of the fighting, but finds himself on the wrong side of the Protestant-Catholic divide.